Sunny Beach (wrestler): Early life

 Allen was born and raised in Jacksonville, Florida.
 He was active in high school sports, namely football and track and field, and began wrestling his sophomore year at Terry Parker High School.
 Allen was an all-city and all-state wrestling champion (1982–1983).
 He was also a member of the Fellowship of Christian Athletes.
 After graduation, Allen attended the Florida Community College at Jacksonville as a criminal justice major.
 He also attained an associate's degree in science at the University of North Florida.
 Allen reportedly worked as a lifeguard before entering pro wrestling.

 Professional wrestling career

+Early Career (1985-1988)

 In the spring of 1988, while preparing to enter the police academy of the Jacksonville Sheriff's Office, Allen had a minor role in the 1989 action film No Holds Barred starring Hulk Hogan.
 He gained the attention of the World Wrestling Federation during filming.
 Allen rejected football scholarships from Florida State and Georgia Southern University in order to start working for the company as a preliminary wrestler.
 He was trained at the famed Gleason's Gym alongside Jason Knight, Falcon Coperis, The Shark Attack Kid, Primo Carnera III and Tiger Khan.
+He worked for Southern Championship Wrestling in Georgia in early 1988.